 Will is supported by various guest coaches from our other squads, as well as current rowers from all of our squads who will join you on your first sessions on the water to help show you the ropes.

 What happens after the course?

 Under the Squads menu you can see a number of pages giving you an idea of the different crews with their aspirations and training levels.
-Additional crews also form on a temporary basis e.g., mixed crews for a specific event, or just for spending some extra time on the water.
+Additional crews also form on a temporary basis, such as mixed crews for a specific event, or just for spending some extra time on the water.

 If you are interested in a Cantabs Learn to Row Course, please send us your details using the appropriate form below.

-The September 2018 course is now full.
-The next course will start in April 2019.
+The next course will run in October 2019.

 Juniors (11-18 years old)